-recommends preservation heightened awareness of more than 90 acres of forested areas along the headwaters of Parkers Creek.
+recommends heightened awareness of more than 90 acres of forested areas along the headwaters of Parkers Creek in the Town Center.

+recommends one contiguous buffer for streams, wetlands, floodplains, steep slopes and certain soils, accompanied by a setback to protect water quality of the Town Center’s receiving waters.

 encourages design and development regulations that cluster development in order to preserve and protect forests, streams and other natural resources.

 Our highways are safe with only moderate congestion and transit is readily available.
 Walking and bicycling are practical alternatives within and in close proximity of town centers.